 Funding Generously Provided by:

-Suffolk County Department of Social Services and private donations.
+Suffolk County Department of Social Services, Nassau County Department of Social Services, and private donations.

 As the number of seniors increase, so does the number of individuals with cognitive disabilities such as Alzheimer’s disease and dementia as well as other mental illness or disabilities.
-These elderly and vulnerable adults, especially those with little or no income, are all too often abandoned and unable to maintain their affairs, or fall victim to abuse, financial exploitation, victimization, health issues, and loss of property.
+These elderly and vulnerable adults, as well as younger adults who are mentally and/or physically incapacitated, especially those with little or no income, are all too often abandoned and unable to maintain their affairs, or fall victim to abuse, financial exploitation, victimization, health issues, and loss of property.

-Manage the affairs of incapacitated adults to allow them to maintain their independence as much as posisble.
+Manage the affairs of incapacitated adults to allow them to maintain their independence as much as possible.

 How We Do it: